Estimated reading time: 15 minutes

 Disruptive employees can also be quitters who leave without any warning or explanation.

-These employees may simply walk out on the job, causing a sudden drop in work output.
-If you identify a disrupter in your workplace, understand their behavior and work to minimize the disruption they cause.
+These employees simply walk out on the job, causing a sudden drop in work output.
+If you find a disrupter in your workplace, understand their behavior and work to reduce the disruption they cause. - Lack of motivation

 Lack of motivation is among many factors, including poor work conditions, low pay, and lack of opportunity.

-Disruptive employees can be a major headache for employers as they lack the skills and motivation to perform at their best.
+Disruptive employees are a major headache for employers as they lack the skills and motivation to give at their best.

-To deal with disruptive employees, firms must train and provide them with growth opportunities.
+To deal with disruptive employees, firms must train and introduce growth opportunities.
 They can also take disciplinary action or consider termination if necessary.

-Companies need to develop a clear employee behavior and performance management policy to address disruptive behavior in the workplace.
+Companies need to develop a clear employee behavior and performance management policy to manage disruptive behavior in the workplace.

 Follow these steps to make your employee aware of their unacceptable behavior.

-2. Express concern and provide specific examples of the unacceptable behavior.
+- Express concern and share specific examples of the unacceptable behavior.

-7. Follow up to monitor progress and provide support as needed.
+- Follow up to monitor progress and give support as needed.

-8. Follow up to ensure the agreement is being followed and to provide support.
+- Follow up to make sure the agreement is being followed and to provide support.

 Start by preparing for the unexpected.
 Disruptive employees are often unpredictable, so be proactive and deal with them calmly.